mercadopago/devsite-docs/guides/resources/document-types.en.md

 ## Get the document types

-The types of documents accepted can be obtained as follows:
+The document types accepted can be obtained as follows:

 To consult all the types of documents available by country and obtain a list with the identification and details of each one of them, perform a GET to the endpoint [/v1/identification_types](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/identification_types/_identification_types/get).